Pranesh280302/Sentiment_Analysis/Sentiment-Analysis_Restaurant-Reviews-master/README.md

 ## This repo consists of 2 parts:
 * Back-End
-    * Consists of pyhton code for implementing sentiment analysis using TFIDF & RandomForestClassifier algorithms.
+    * Consists of python code for implementing sentiment analysis using TFIDF & RandomForestClassifier algorithms.
     * Datasets on which the model has been trained
 * Front-End
     * Website built with Flask app, which helps User to enter his review and see the prediction.